Description

 |---|---|---|

-| Melanotan II | Related melanocortin agonist with different receptor activity profile. | Do not substitute based on name similarity alone. |
+| Melanotan II | Related melanocortin agonist with a different receptor activity profile. | Do not substitute based on name similarity alone. |

-| Afamelanotide | Approved implant in defined specialist indications. | Use official labeling for indication and administration details. |
+| Afamelanotide | Approved implant in defined specialist indications. | Use official labeling for indication, administration, and safety details. |

-| Non-peptide dermatology options | May include photoprotection, cosmetic, or condition-specific therapies. | Selection depends on clinical goal and patient risk. |
+| Non-peptide dermatology choices | May include photoprotection, cosmetic skincare, or condition-specific therapies. | Selection depends on the clinical goal and patient risk assessment. |

 Authoritative Sources